 Explore this page

 UCC StudentPad is an online search engine that lets you search for rooms, houses and apartments.
-It includes facilities such as a message-board, where students may post information regarding the availability of accommodation for viewing by other students.
 It also details the minimum standards when looking for accommodation.

 House shares can be found through the websites mentioned above.
 These properties will become available throughout the year but mostly in April, May and throughout the summer.
 Once advertised, they will not last long.
 When you find something be prepared to travel to Cork to secure it at short notice.
 Do not pay a deposit or rent without seeing the property.
 Only rent the property if you feel that it is safe, secure and affordable.